gxgbrasil/community-dashboard/README.md

 [![Build Status](https://snap-ci.com/anapaulagomes/community-dashboard/branch/master/build_image)](https://snap-ci.com/anapaulagomes/community-dashboard/branch/master)

 Know more about your communities from [Meetup.com](http://meetup.com).
+Using data from this platform is possible to get some metrics about
-You may just type the URL (after [meetup.com/]((http://meetup.com))).
+You may just type the URL (after [meetup.com]((http://meetup.com))).
 Have fun!
 [Community Dashboard](http://communitydashboard.heroku.com)

 ## Meetup API Access

-To retrieve the information available on groups of [meetup.com]((http://meetup.com) you need to get an [new API key](https://secure.meetup.com/meetup_api/key/).
+To retrieve the information available on groups of [meetup.com](http://meetup.com) you need to get an [new API key](https://secure.meetup.com/meetup_api/key/).
 After this, save as environment variable $MEETUPAPIKEY with the value of you API key.

 ## Requirements